-- Establish neighborhood planning programs, especially in older, deteriorating neighborhoods. - Continue to review zoning ordinances to provide more flexibility for infill development including missing middle housing, limited commercial, and office. - Focus Community Development Block Grant funds on neighborhood revitalization in lowto-moderate income neighborhoods.
-Focus expenditures on sidewalk installation, park improvements, and home repairs. - Create ordinances to foster quality and economically feasible rehabilitation, re-use, and redevelopment of aging commercial developments and neighborhoods. - Support and encourage neighborhoods that do not have Homeowners Associations to form neighborhood associations by proactively hosting meetings and events to demonstrate the benefits of forming an association. - Continue existing and create new programs to keep neighborhoods active and engaged such as the Tool Lending Center, Block Party Trailer, Movie Kit, Curb Painting Kit, Fence Staining Kit, Pole Tree Saw Program, Lawn Care Foster Program, Sierzega Unit and UniverCity. - Consider lighting options to address citizen concerns about safety.
+- Promote the Community Development Division of Planning and Development Services as a point of contact for residents to navigate city services. - Establish neighborhood planning programs, especially in older, deteriorating neighborhoods. - Continue to review zoning ordinances to provide more flexibility for infill development including missing middle housing, limited commercial, and office. - Focus Community Development Block Grant funds on neighborhood revitalization in lowto-moderate income neighborhoods.
+Focus expenditures on sidewalk installation, park improvements, and home repairs. - Create ordinances to foster quality and economically feasible rehabilitation, re-use, and redevelopment of aging commercial developments and neighborhoods. - Support and encourage neighborhoods that do not have homeowners associations to form neighborhood associations by proactively hosting meetings and events to demonstrate the benefits of forming an association. - Continue existing and create new programs to keep neighborhoods active and engaged such as the Tool Lending Center, Block Party Trailer, Movie Kit, Curb Painting Kit, Fence Staining Kit, Pole Tree Saw Program, Lawn Care Foster Program, Sierzega Unit and UniverCity. - Consider lighting options to address citizen concerns about safety.
 Facilitate requests for assessments to determine if additional lighting is needed in certain neighborhood areas. - Create a formal process for identifying infrastructure needs of older neighborhoods and identify potential shared resources to fund improvements. - Explore options for a range of housing that could be added to existing single-family neighborhoods. - Continue to coordinate and connect Neighborhood Services and Code Enforcement.
 Analyze Code Enforcement violations to create programs to assist residents with compliance.
 Examples of existing programs include neighborhood cleanups, the Lawn Care Foster program, and the Pole Tree Saw program. - Continue to explore innovative pilot programs that support neighborhood quality and sense of community based on issues identified in neighborhoods.